scalacenter/bloop/website/content/docs/getting-started-sbt.md

 [success] Bloop wrote the configuration of project 'foo-test' to '/my-project/.bloop-config/foo-test.config'.
 ```

+<span class="label warning">Note</span>
-<mark>Note</mark> This configuration contains machine-dependent information.
-You should not check it
+This configuration contains machine-dependent information.
+You should not check
-in your version control.
+it in your version control.

 ### Start bloop